sleepy-confusion/simple-neural-network-python/README.md

 # simple-neural-network-python

-This is just a program I made while learning about machine learning, it has only three layers in the first iteration.
-The datasets used for training and testing were acquired from the MNIST datasets as of 9/1/2016.
-A simple conversion script(UConverter.py) is included to make them easier to read and use.

-The basic neural network only has three layers, an input layer, a hidden layer, and the output layer.
-Tweaking the number of nodes, epochs(training cycles), and learning rate have great effect on the network (unless you have a FAST computer I wouldn't recommend too many epochs, <10)
+This is just a simple 3 layer neural network I made while playing around in python.
+It is designed to recognize handwritten numbers from the MNIST datasets available online.

+Included is a setup script that will automatically download, unarchive, convert, and remove the old files to setup the files needed to run the neural network.

+Once the setup script is run, you can then modify the parameters of the testNetwork.py file to train and test the network while seeing how well it performs.
+With a little tweaking the network can be easily loaded into another program or even have it's link weights saved in a db or text file.